Skip to main content

 5. Click Save

-Step 5: Enable the Slack App in ConfigView
+Step 5: Enable the Workspace Scripts in ConfigView

 2. You should see Slack in the list of available apps